dachcom-digital/pimcore-dynamic-search/docs/01_DispatchWorkflow.md

 If the resource is still present, DynamicSearch creates an `Envelope` which will be passed to a dedicated queue.

 #### Queue Worker
+The queue is based on [symfony messenger](https://symfony.com/doc/current/messenger.html).
+Resources which are dispatched to the index are put into the queue and will be processed by the worker asynchronously.
-The queue is processed in batches in a symfony messenger process.
+The queue is processed in batches.
-If available, the transformed resource will be submitted to the index provider.
+If available and resource validation passes, the transformed resource will be submitted to the index provider.

 To start the queue worker, execute